-Twins can have sibling rivalry as much as siblings who are not twins, partly because of misconceptions about how twins act.
+Twins can have sibling rivalry as much as siblings who are not twins.

-Approximately one-third of twin births are identical twins, developed from a single egg that splits into two after fertilization.
-Fraternal twins, which develop from two separate eggs, comprise the remaining two-thirds of twin births and are split evenly between same-sex twins and boy-girl sets.
+Approximately one-third of twin births are identical twins, developed from a single egg that splits into 2 after fertilization.
+Fraternal twins, which develop from 2 separate eggs, make up the remaining two-thirds of twin births and are split evenly between same-sex twins and boy-girl sets.

 "My twins first started trying to overpower the other when they learned that hitting each other would elicit a response from me.
 One twin would hit the other over the head, producing two results: his brother would cry and I would give him the attention by telling him 'no,'" she says.